blabla1337/skf-flask/skf/markdown/knowledge_base/107-knowledge_base--Repudiation_attack--.md

 information of actions executed by a malicious user in order to log wrong data to log files.
 Its usage can be extended to general data manipulation in the name of others, in a similar manner as spoofing mail messages.
-If this attack takes place, the data stored on log files can be considered invalid or misleading.
+If this attack takes place, the data stored in log files can be considered invalid or misleading.

 ## Solution: